GavinSidhu/StockPipeline/README.md

 # Stock ETL Pipeline

-An ETL pipeline to extract stock data from YFinance for VTI and VXUS, transform it using dbt, and analyze it using the 37% rule to identify potential buy/sell opportunities.
+An ETL pipeline to extract stock data from YFinance for VTI and VXUS, transform it using dbt.
+The initial implementation used the 37% rule with an exploration period of 8 days and decision period of 14 days.
+With this I aimed to identify potential buy/sell opportunities for the above mentioned tickers, which I'm using to adhere to the Boglehead mentality.
+The current implementation instead tries to test varying window sizes to check data and base recommendations off of.

 ## Features

-- Weekly automated data extraction via YFinance
+- Daily automated data extraction via YFinance
+- Weekly recalculation of window size compared against traditional buy-and-hold strategies
 - Incremental historical data loading (fetches only new data each run)
 - dbt transformations for data cleaning and analysis
 - 37% rule implementation to identify optimal trading points